Web Development

 Why GitHub Actions?

-GitHub Actions runs inside your GitHub repositories, so there's no external CI/CD service to wire up.
-You define workflows in the repo itself, which keeps them visible to everyone working on the project.
+GitHub Actions runs inside your GitHub repositories.
+No external CI/CD service to wire up, no separate account to manage.
+Workflows live in the repo itself, visible to every contributor who clones it.

 Diverse Ecosystem of Actions

-GitHub Actions provides a diverse ecosystem of pre-built actions and workflows shared by the community.
-These actions cover a wide range of tasks, from running tests and building artifacts to deploying applications.
-Reusing these actions speeds up setup and nudges projects toward solid CI/CD practices.
+GitHub Actions has a large catalog of pre-built actions shared by the community.
+They cover the full lifecycle: running tests, building artifacts, deploying applications.
+Reusing them cuts setup time and nudges projects toward consistent CI/CD patterns.

 Scalability and Flexibility